Philippines: Rizal Commercial Banking Corporation (RCBC)-01

 Synopsis

-Rizal Commercial Banking Corporation (RCBC or “the client”) is a large universal bank in the Philippines, providing a wide range of banking and other financial products and services, including commercial and retail banking, credit cards, asset management, and treasury and investment banking products and services.
-IFC has made multiple equity and loan investments to support RCBC.
-IFC states that its investments aim at supporting RCBC’s growth in the areas of microfinance, small and medium-sized enterprises, and retail banking, as part of IFC’s strategy to support the Philippine financial markets through investments in local financial institutions that play a key role in providing access to finance to underserved sectors.
+According to IFC, its investments aim to support RCBC’s growth in microfinance, small and medium-sized enterprises, and retail banking as part of IFC’s strategy to strengthen the Philippine financial markets through investments in local financial institutions that play a crucial role in providing access to finance for underserved sectors.

-CAO’s investigation identified non-compliance by IFC in its appraisal and supervision of the environmental and social risks emerging from its investment in RCBC’s banking business.
-It found that many of the alleged adverse impacts of the coal-fired power plants funded by RCBC on communities and the environment were likely to have occurred.
-It further found that IFC’s review and supervision shortcomings contributed to RCBC supporting the development and expansion of the coal-fired power plants without assurance that the plants would operate following IFC’s Performance Standards.
-This includes requirements to quantify and reduce greenhouse gas (GHG) emissions.
+Specifically, the investigation found that many of the alleged adverse impacts of the coal-fired power plants funded by RCBC on communities and the environment were likely to have occurred.
+It further found that IFC’s shortcomings in review and supervision contributed to RCBC supporting the development and expansion of the coal-fired power plants without assurance that the plants would operate in accordance with IFC’s Performance Standards, including requirements to quantify and reduce greenhouse gas (GHG) emissions.

 - Addressing opportunities to improve the environmental and social risk management of IFC’s broader financial intermediary investments.

-Status as of February 2, 2024.
+Status as of January 20, 2025.